 As an intern in ACC, my daily task was basic office assistant work, such as preparing bundles, filing, printing, ran to the post office etc. Meanwhile, I was also given the opportunity to serve documents, visit courts, attend talks and also obverse clients’ meeting.
-I learnt to conduct research from my fellow colleagues and developed better researching skill which I am sure will be useful and beneficial.
+I learnt to conduct research from my fellow colleagues and thus developed better researching skills which I am sure will be useful and beneficial.

 Learning is an act of exploration

 To me, the courts seemed to be mysterious.
 Thus I was enthusiastic at the opportunity to discover what lawyers and judges do in court.
 I visited the High Courts, the Sessions Courts, and the Palace of Justice in Putrajaya.
 I was truly fascinated with the manner the counsel acted in court.
 I was also impressed with the interaction between the judge and the counsel during a hearing in the High Court of KL.
 I would like to express my gratitude towards Miss Jess Pang for solving my doubts and questions regarding the proceedings.